robertsdotpm/p2pd/docs/source/general/queues.rst

 Why use message subscriptions?
 --------------------------------

-You may know already UDP offers no ordered delivery or indeed any reliable delivery guarantee at all.
+You may know already that UDP offers no delivery guarantees.
 What this means is most UDP protocols (like STUN) end up using randomized IDs in requests / responses as kind of an asynchronous form of 'ordering.'
 There is also the case of UDP being 'connectionless.'
 This means